-A BHSS needs to determine if a patient comprehends the language of consent, especially if certain parts of consent are recorded in written form.
-For example, it is important to determine that a patient is literate, a patient understands the language of the form if English is their second language, and that the terminology used to gain consent matches the educational level of the patient.
+• A BHSS needs to determine if a client comprehends the language of consent, especially if certain parts of consent are recorded in written form.
+For example, it is important to determine that a client is literate, a client understands the language of the form if English is their second language, and that the terminology used to gain consent matches the educational level of the client.